About the Advertising on this Site

 Non-Casino Affiliate Advertising

 Besides Bovada, some of the links on the site are affiliate links, where I get a commission if you click through to the advertiser and buy something (like a hotel room).
 But that doesn't mean I'm going to steer you to a lesser-quality site in an effort to make more money.
-For example, I'd get paid if I steered you to Travelocity for airfare booking, because Travelocity would pay me, but instead for I steer you to Skiplagged, even though they wouldn't pay me a thin dime.
-I link to Skiplagged because they're the best site for finding airfare, and at Easy Vegas the reader always comes first.
+For example, I'd get paid if I linked you to Travelocity for airfare booking, because Travelocity would pay me, but instead I used to link to Skiplagged, even though Skiplagged wouldn't pay me a thin dime.
+(Now I link to Skyscanner because they became better than Skiplagged, and Skyscanner does have a referral program, but I haven't signed up for it yet.)
+The point is, my criteria for linking to an airfare site is that they're the best, not whether they pay me.

 Casinos I used to advertise